-Council meetings take place on the 3rd Tuesday of each month commencing at 6:00pm.
-All meetings are located at the Deseronto Community Lions Hall (300 Main St.).
+Regular Council meetings take place on the 2nd & 4th Tuesday of each month commencing at 6:30pm.
+All meetings are located at the Deseronto Town Hall (331 Main St.).
 For information regarding Council deputations visit the Council page of our website.

 Closed Council Meetings